arunhpatil/brooklyn/README.rst

 Brooklyn
 ========

 Brooklyn plot for single cell/nuclei RNA sequencing data.
-This package enables the pair-wise (ie., many to many) gene comparison and reports the co-expressed genes spanning few kilo basepairs and plots a brooklyn plot for visualization.
+This package enables a Pearson pairwise (ie., many to many) gene comparison and outputs co-expression patterns of genes across the genome.
+It generates a Brooklyn plot for visualization.
 More about this in the documentation below.

 Links
 -----